Valhalla Centre: History

 The hamlet was founded in 1912 by Scandinavians that moved north from Edson.
 It was named by Reverend Halvar N. Ronning after Valhalla, Odin's hall in Norse mythology.
 The first post office was established in 1916.
 The settlement grew around a creamery until 1945.
 The Melsness Mercantile building was built in 1925, and functioned as a store and post office until 1951.
 Today it hosts a museum dedicated to the Scandinavian heritage of the area, and was declared a Provincial Historic Site.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Valhalla Centre had a population of 40 living in 19 of its 22 total private dwellings, a change of from its 2016 population of 15.
 With a land area of 1.22 km2, it had a population density of in 2021.

 As a designated place in the 2016 Census of Population conducted by Statistics Canada, Valhalla Centre had a population of 15 living in 9 of its 9 total private dwellings, a change of from its 2011 population of 45.
 With a land area of 1.22 km2, it had a population density of in 2016.

 Economy

 The economy is centred on farming and stock raising.

 Amenities

-The hamlet has a church (Valhalla Lutheran Church), curling rink, skating rink, museum and K-8 school (Valhalla Community School).
+The hamlet has a church (Valhalla Lutheran Church), curling rink, cafe (Mercantile cafe), store, skating rink, museum (Melsness Mercantile) and K-8 school (Valhalla Community School).
 The school is one of 13 publicly funded Alberta Chartered Schools.